syncfusion-content/maui-docs/MAUI/Busy-Indicator/AnimationType.md

 {% endtabs %}

-The following image illustrates the animation type
+The following gif image contains the types of animation in BusyIndicator.

 ![Animation Types](Images/AnimationType/Animationtype.gif)